 The Idaho Psychology Internship Consortium (ID-PIC) represents the collaborative effort of five Idaho agencies to share resources and faculty for the purpose of providing a diversified educational program for psychology doctoral interns.
 Please note that ID-PIC is a psychology doctoral internship program and not a practicum training site.

-ID-PIC is an APPIC member and is currently on the APPIC directory, and we are pursuing APA accreditation, but per APA policy can make no guarantees about when and if accreditation will be granted.
-Additionally, current psychology licensure rules in the State of Idaho do not require an APA-accredited internship program, meaning that applicants/interns wishing to practice in Idaho or in many other states will be license eligible.
+ID-PIC is an APPIC member and is currently on the APPIC directory.
+ID-PIC is not currently accredited by the APA, however, current psychology licensure rules in the State of Idaho do not require an APA-accredited internship program, meaning that applicants/interns wishing to practice in Idaho or in many other states will be license eligible.

 SOUTHEASTERN Idaho includes ISU/SHS and Pearl Health Clinic.

 Idaho State University Family Medicine Residency is located within the city of Pocatello, and the State Hospital South is located just 25 miles north in Blackfoot.
 Pocatello is a mid-sized university town of approximately 50,000 people with an extremely affordable cost of living, nestled in a valley and surrounded by very accessible mountains.
 Given Idaho’s rural character, people come from all over the region for health care.